Student Video: I See Hail! (Icy Hail)

 Make-It-Yourself Hailstone

 Help students get a better understanding of hail, an unusual form of precipitation.
 This hands-on activity mimics what happens when hail is formed during a thunderstorm.
-Students who participate in this ice-crystal-making experiment are invited to share their results using the hashtag #SMOatHome.
+Students who participate in this ice-crystal-making experiment are invited to share their results using the hashtag #SMOatHome. https://rb.gy/t0eyqm

 Students' Choice

-Based on the information presented in the article, ask students to chose one of these activities:
+This site offers a terrific unit study on hail. http://Hail: A Unit Study | DIY Homeschooler Based on the information presented in the article, ask students to choose one of the following activities:

 - Provide a narration (written or oral) explaining everything you know about hail.